preetsanjam/Web_Development/JavaScript/notes.md

     - '===' operator compares the equality of two operands with its data type.
 It compares both **value** and **type**.
 - **Logical operators** are used to determine the logic between two values or variables.
 It returns boolean values and checks whether multiple conditions are true or false.
 - Operator precedence tells us which operation is performed first in an expression which has more than one operator with different precedence.
 The logical AND operator (&&) has higher precedence than the logical OR operator (||).
+- The new operator creates an instance of a user-defined object type or of one of the built-in object types that have a constructor function.
+- Associativity is used when two or more operators with the same precedence are present in the same expression.
+It defines the order in which operations of the same precedence are performed.